-I have been brave.
-I can allow myself that.
-I have risen up from tragedy and attempted to live again.
+I have been brave—I can allow myself that.
+I have experienced tragedy and attempted to live again.
 I make the decision every day to get out of bed and leave my house.
 The thoughts of bladder issues, bowel issues or curious stares could easily keep me home.
 I don’t have to talk to other parents at my boys’ schools or try and meet new people.
-But I have…because I am brave.
+But I have.
+Because I am brave.

-I have been broken.
-I can allow myself that.
+I have been broken—I can allow myself that.
 My life was turned upside down in one swift moment.
 I am left to figure out how best to adapt and move forward.
 I am left to achieve everything I can and to mourn all that was lost including future plans that are no longer likely to make it in to my story.
 I have lost half of my body.
-It’s still there for everyone to see and it spasms sometimes as if it’s totally fair for limbs that cannot function to move themselves as they see appropriate…but half my body is gone.
+It’s still there for everyone to see and it spasms sometimes as if it’s totally fair for limbs that cannot function to move themselves as they see appropriate.
+Even still, half my body is gone.
 I get frustrated, I question and I cry—because I am broken.

 I am brave.
 I am strong.
 I am broken.
 All at once.

-Early on in my recovery I was told to ‘give it a year’.
+Early on in my recovery I was told to give it a year.
 It felt so far away but there was this hope of normalcy.
-I clung to that but not necessarily in a positive way.
-I began to see it as a deadline and as I got closer I felt like I was drowning and failing because I was never going to be the person I thought I would be, one year later.
+I clung to that, but not necessarily in a positive way.
+I began to see it as a deadline.
+I got closer to that deadline and I felt like I was drowning and failing because I was never going to be the person I thought I would be one year later.
 It started to provoke panic.

-Yes, I am proud of myself for overcoming many obstacles and attempting to live life as presently and as positively as I can.
-Yes, I am grateful for my husband and his infinite patience and love.
-He has been with me every (theoretical) step of the way.
+Yes, I am proud of myself for overcoming many obstacles and attempting to live life as presently and positively as I can.
+Yes, I am grateful for my husband and his infinite patience and love—he has been with me every (theoretical) step of the way.
 Yes, I am thankful and proud of my family for accepting this as their journey and not just mine and for adapting their lives to help make mine easier.
-But that one-year deadline of normalcy was not happening…because it is now one year and life is not normal.
+But that one-year deadline of normalcy was not happening.
+Because is now one year and life is not normal.

 Since the beginning of all this, I have done my best to take it all one day at a time.
-Eventually those days added up and became a year…today.
-Today is day 365 (for whatever reason I start counting from March 11…first full day I suppose).
+Eventually those days added up and became a year.
+Today is day 365.
 But tomorrow will come and it will be day 366.
 It will be year two.
 However, the days will still come one at a time and I will use them to work on accepting my new normal.
-No deadlines though…recovery and grief is stressful enough without deadlines.
+No deadlines though—recovery and grief is stressful enough without deadlines.